Are you autistic, unemployed or have little money and wondering how to get started with an exercise program? You have a built-in gym: your body.

 No, not “All bodies are good bodies.”
 This mantra is spoken all over TikTok by morbidly obese influencers, and is also sold on tee shirts.
 Well, I don’t subscribe to this mantra.

-Though it’s true that there are people (autistic and NT) who, despite “doing everything right,” end up with a serious illness for no known reason, it’s a massive fact of research, science and meta-analytic studies that when a body is trained from structured workouts, is at a medically acceptable weight, and gets fed mostly healthful food — it is FAR MORE LIKELY TO BE STRONG, FREE OF ACHES AND PAINS, FREE OF SICKNESS, FREE OF HAVING TO TAKE MEDICATIONS, AND MAKE IT TO RIPE OLD AGE WITHOUT SERIOUS DISEASE.
+Though it’s true that there are people (autistic and NT) who, despite “doing everything right,” end up with a serious illness for no known reason, it’s a massive fact of research, science and meta-analytic studies that when a body is trained from structured workouts, and when it’s at a medically acceptable weight and gets fed mostly healthful food — it is FAR MORE LIKELY TO BE STRONG, FREE OF ACHES AND PAINS, FREE OF SICKNESS, FREE OF HAVING TO TAKE MEDICATIONS AND MAKE IT TO RIPE OLD AGE WITHOUT SERIOUS DISEASE.

 • It’s just a plain hardcore fact.